syfgkjasdkn/shaere/README.md

 ---

+#### Getting tokens

 Since this project is using Æternity's testnet, you can top the account that `:shaere` creates for you in https://faucet.aepps.com/ by pasting your address there.

 To learn your address in, for example, [@shaerebot](https://t.me/shaerebot), send the bot `/address` command in a private chat.

 ---

+#### Examples

 There are two example projects (see [/examples](https://github.com/spawnfest/shaere/tree/master/examples)) which illustrate this idea, be sure to check them out!
 I spent more time on them than on the actual library ...